1. Examples

 Cover letter middle part (body)

-The middle part of a part-time job cover letter should only be as big as your relevant experience warrants.
+The middle part (body) of a part-time job cover letter should only be as big as your relevant experience warrants.
 The moment that you start to fill the page with semi-relevant fluff is the moment that your chances fade.
-Hiring managers will appreciate brevity, so focus on a couple of key arguments and leave the peripheral detail until the interview.
+Hiring managers will appreciate brevity, so focus on a couple of key accomplishments and leave the peripheral detail until the interview.

 You will have a little more space to outline your motivation and personality but be sure to tie them to one of your accomplishments.
 Stating that you are a certain way without any context will raise suspicions and will make you blend into the crowd.

-Make it clear in the middle part of your part-time job cover letter that you know what you are getting yourself into.
+Make it clear in the body of your part-time job cover letter that you know what you are getting yourself into.
 Read the job description, research the company, and try to be as specific as possible with your examples.
 Hiring managers will receive so many generic cover letters and resumes with zero indication that the applicant understands the role.

 Adaptable cover letter body example